 Material – Slate pattern tiles are constructed of a 100% proprietary blend of flexible virgin PVC that is Phthalate Free and guarantees a durable, vibrant, and attractive low-cost floor tile solution.
 This material also ensures that the tiles are flexible to have the anti-fatigue flooring qualities often associated with rubber flooring but also the long wear life and chemical resistance associated with PVC tiles.

 Size – 20" x 20"

 Weight – 4.1 Lbs. per tile

-Recommended Uses – Slate Flex Tiles - Designer pattern tiles have been used successfully in both commerical and residential spaces.
-These tiles are so versatile that they have been installed in living rooms, kitchens, garages, entry ways, laundry rooms, playrooms, bedrooms, basements, utility rooms, dens and much more.
+Recommended Uses – Slate Flex Tiles - Designer pattern tiles have been used successfully in both commercial and residential spaces.
+These tiles are so versatile that they have been installed in living rooms, kitchens, garages, entryways, laundry rooms, playrooms, bedrooms, basements, utility rooms, dens, and much more.

 Designer Series tiles are low maintenance and easy to clean.
 Cleaning of these interlocking tiles typically consists of: